samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 - `timeCost`: the number of rounds, which MUST be an integer between `MIN_TIMECOST` and `MAX_TIMECOST`.
 - `parallelism`: the number of CPU cores/internal function calls in parallel, which MUST be an integer between `MIN_PARALLELISM` and `MAX_PARALLELISM`.
 - `length`: the length of the password hash/derived key in bytes, which MUST NOT be greater than `MAX_LENGTH`.
-- `pepper`: an optional secret key, which MUST NOT be greater than `MAX_PEPPER` bytes long.
+- `pepper`: an optional secret key, which MUST NOT be greater than `KEY_LEN` bytes long.
 - `associatedData`: optional context information, which MUST NOT be greater than `MAX_ASSOCIATED_DATA` bytes long.

 Outputs: